Mapping Zappos’ fun, weird culture

 Zappos doesn’t address the idea of psychological safety explicitly.
 Its family spirit is meant to make everyone feel safe and welcome, regardless of how weird they are.

-Most company events encourage people to express themselves in public, making it okay to be adventurous, creative, and open-minded.
+The majority of Zappos’ events encourage people to express themselves in public, making it okay to be adventurous, creative, and open-minded.

 The transparent all-hands meetings allow people to hear first-hand what’s going on with the company three times a year.
 They balance information sharing like financial updates, showcasing motivational speakers, and creating connections.

 Zappos has ditched annual performance reviews.
 The company encourages people to have regular check-ins instead.
 Ideally, employees should receive daily feedback.
-If not, at least they should practice it once a month.
+If not, they should practice it at least once a month.

 Feedback at Zappos should address the following aspects: